Golla-UdayKiran/golla-udaykiran.github.io/README.md

 Location Search: Allow users to search for weather information by entering a city name.
 Project Structure:

-index.html: HTML file containing the structure of the weather forecast application. style.css: CSS file for styling the application interface. script.js: JavaScript file for fetching weather data from the OpenWeatherMap API and updating the UI. assets/: Directory containing any additional assets such as icons or images.
+- <code>index.html</code>: HTML file containing the structure of the weather forecast application.
+- <code>style.css</code>: CSS file for styling the application interface.
+- <code>script.js</code>: JavaScript file for fetching weather data from the OpenWeatherMap API and updating the UI.
+- <code>assets/</code>: Directory containing any additional assets such as icons or images.

 Setup Instructions:

 Sign up for an account on OpenWeatherMap to obtain an API key.